 The JVP meeting followed an email sent out by KSI earlier that day, which aimed to address the “abundance of anti-Israel behavior on campus.”
 The email cautioned students interested in JVP: “While we appreciate all discussion on campus around the issue of Middle East peace, we feel that the founding of this organization will make no progress towards any such end.”

-When asked about the email, Geesing said it was symptomatic of KSI’s unwillingness to participate in open discussion on the conflict.
+Geesing said the email was symptomatic of KSI’s unwillingness to participate in open discussion on the conflict.

 “The email is indicative of the fact that KSI is not open to serious debate about this issue,” Geesing said.
 “Before we’d even had our first interest meeting, before I’d even had a chance to explain what I wanted to with this organization here on campus, they’d already denounced them [JVP].”

 Ben Reingold ’20, president of KSI, attended the meeting.
 “I think that this group could be a space for dialogue, but I am extremely concerned about the platforms of the international organization of JVP,” he said.
 “We should all be in favor of peace, but the policies that they propose are unproductive and vague at best.”